 Get the right equipment for your home workout routine

-Based on the goals you have, you will want to make sure you have the right equipment to be successful.
-If you are a runner, perhaps you might think about getting a treadmill.
+Based on your goals, you will want to ensure you have the right equipment to succeed.
+If you are a runner, you might think about getting a treadmill.
 Looking to tone up?
 Get some hand weights, resistance bands, or a mat.

 Want to work on preparation for and recovery from your workouts?
 A trigger point ball can be a perfect tool to help you with that (find out all about how to use them here).
-Depending on what type of workout you are looking to do, having the right equipment will ensure you don’t get frustrated or bored.
+Depending on the type of workout you want, having the right equipment will ensure you don’t get frustrated or bored.

 Without having equipment, there is only so much you can do in your home workout routine.
 It can also be helpful to devote a space in your house for your workout routine.
 This space could be motivating in itself because it will help you to escape your regular routine and take time out for yourself.

-Making a habit of anything is tough, and takes time to get into a good home workout routine.
-By taking these tips, your at-home workout routine can be much more successful.
-Be sure to take time out for yourself, call on someone to help, and make your workouts interesting.
+Making a habit of anything is tough, and it takes time to get into a good home workout routine.
+However, with these tips, your at-home workout routine can be much more successful.
+Take time out for yourself, call on someone to help, and make your workouts enjoyable.

-Many people decide to do a home workout routine because it is more cost-effective.
+Many people do a home workout routine because it is more cost-effective.
 You also don’t have to worry about daycare, and your workouts are more private.
-Whatever your reason for choosing a home workout routine, you can be successful in meeting your health and fitness goals by attacking them as you do any other goals in your life.
+Whatever your reason for choosing a home workout routine, you can successfully meet your health and fitness goals by attacking them like any other goals.

 More resources for your home-based fitness plan

-If you own a TRX suspension trainer, then check out these 8 effective TRX back exercises that you can do as part of your home exercise program.
+If you own a TRX suspension trainer, check out these eight effective TRX back exercises you can do as part of your home exercise program.

 How is your home exercise program going?
 Please let us know via the comment box below!